Cassie In Roll Of Thunder Hear My Cry

 Tips and Expert Advice

 Another helpful tip is to consider the significance of the land in the novel.
-The Logan family's ownership of their land is a source of pride and independence, but it also makes them a target for white landowners who resent their success.
+Think about it: the Logan family's ownership of their land is a source of pride and independence, but it also makes them a target for white landowners who resent their success.
 The land represents not only economic security but also a connection to their heritage and a symbol of their resistance against oppression.
 Understanding the symbolic value of the land can help readers appreciate the stakes involved in the Logan family's struggle to maintain their livelihood and their dignity.

 FAQ